๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 1. ๐ Proper Exception Handling

 Returning raw exceptions or inconsistent error responses confuses API clients.
-Always use @ControllerAdvice
+Use @ControllerAdvice to centralize exception handling.

 @ControllerAdvice